Skip to main content

 Published on: 19 July 2022

-Between settlement, double return and re-emigration.
-Post-return plans of Polish and Lithuanian migrants
+Between settlement, double return and re-emigration: motivations for future mobility of Polish and Lithuanian return migrants

 By Olga Czeranowska, Violetta Parutis & Agnieszka Trąbka